-• To minimise the impact of driveways on the streetscape.
+• minTimise the impact of driveways on the streetscape.

 - 1. A maximum of one crossover per lot. - 2 The driveway must not be wider than the garage and the crossover. - 3.
-A minimum 300mm landscape strip must be provided to the side boundary. - 4.
-The construction of driveways must not cut through existing footpaths. - Driveways must be constructed prior to occupancy and any applicable landscaping request.
+A minimum 300mm landscape strip must be provided to the side boundary. - The construction of driveways must not cut through existing footpaths. - Driveways must be constructed prior to occupancy and any applicable landscaping request. - 6.
+Driveways must achieve exposed aggregate finish.